Clallam County, Washington

 Clallam County is a county in the U.S. state of Washington.
-As of the 2020 census, the population was 77,155, with an estimated population of 78,209 in 2021.
+As of the 2020 census, the population was 77,155, with an estimated population of 77,616 in 2023.
 The county seat and largest city is Port Angeles; the county as a whole comprises the Port Angeles, WA Micropolitan Statistical Area.
 The name is a Klallam word for "the strong people".
 The county was formed on April 26, 1854.
 Located on the Olympic Peninsula, it is south from the Strait of Juan de Fuca, which forms the Canada–US border, as British Columbia's Vancouver Island is across the strait.

+Clallam County was a bellwether, voting for the winning candidate in every presidential election from 1980 to 2020, holding the longest record for predicting official presidential election winners in the entire country.
+It has also voted the winning candidate in every election since 1920 except for 1968, 1976, and 2024.

 Geography

 According to the United States Census Bureau, the county has a total area of 2671 sqmi, of which 1738 sqmi is land and 932 sqmi (35%) is water.

 Located in Clallam County is Cape Alava, the westernmost point in both Washington and the contiguous United States, with a longitude of 124 degrees, 43 minutes and 59 seconds West (−124.733).
 Near Cape Alava is Ozette, the westernmost town in the contiguous United States.
 Clallam County also contains the west-northwesternmost, northwesternmost, and north-northwesternmost points in the contiguous United States.